vanelnw/Microverse-To-Do-List/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project consider giving it a star ⭐️.
+If you like this project consider giving a star ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Special thank to:

-- Coding partners
-- Code reviewers
-- Microverse program
+N/A

 <p align="right">(<a href="#readme-top">back to top</a>)</p>